Our Blog

-Quick reads about news, workshops, product updates and more
+Quick reads about company news, product updates, workshops, projects and thematic articles.

 October 13, 2021

-We are preparing a high-resolution (0.1° x 0.1°, about 10x10 km) Wildfire Risk Index dataset and have now completed the first projection of 1 out of 5 climate models and for one emissions scenario (Shared Socioeconomic Pathway 5-8.5 or SSP5-8.5).
+A high-resolution Wildfire Risk projections dataset based on the Fire Weather Index is under development.
+We have now completed the first projection of 1 out of 5 climate models and for one emissions scenario (Shared Socioeconomic Pathway 5-8.5 or SSP5-8.5).
 The other 4 models and second scenario (SSP1-2.6) are under way.
-The full dataset will […]
+The full high-resolution wildfire […]

 Read More